rafaeleliasw/rafa-rest-assured/README.md

 # rafa-rest-assured

 ## About this repository
-This repository contains test samples that I am using to learn REST Assured.
+This repository contains test samples that I am using to learn `REST Assured`.

-## What do I need to run these samples?
+## What do I need to run these tests?
 A Java 8 JDK and Maven.
 That's it.

 ## What APIs are used?